domienschepers/wifi-framing/README.md

 ## Leaking Frames from the FreeBSD Queue

-As a proof-of-concept we provide a test case for the [Wi-Fi Framework](https://github.com/domienschepers/wifi-framework) (see [usage instructions](https://github.com/domienschepers/wifi-framework/blob/master/docs/USAGE.md)).
+As a proof-of-concept we provide a test case for the [Wi-Fi Framework](https://github.com/domienschepers/wifi-framework) (see [usage instructions](https://github.com/domienschepers/wifi-framework/blob/master/docs/USAGE.md) - tested with commit [1f0a7f71](https://github.com/domienschepers/wifi-framework/commit/1f0a7f7137089e772e2481a130bd09701acfca0c)).

 #### Description